-I work for The Nature Conservancy's Asia Pacific program.
-I make educational posters, websites, films, online stories, donor reports and logos.
-I recently coordinated the Nature's Leading Women week: training and celebrating 32 women leaders from the Pacific and northern Australia.
+I worked for The Nature Conservancy's Asia Pacific program.
+I made educational posters, websites, films, online stories, donor reports and logos.
+I coordinated the Nature's Leading Women week: training 40 women leaders from across the Pacific.

 In 2016, I illustrated and co-wrote the children's insect book 'The Little Things that Run the City'.
-It was published by the City of Melbourne and launched at the Melbourne Museum in 2017.
+It was published by the City of Melbourne and launched at the Melbourne Museum.
 You can read it here!

-I studied my Master of Science (with Distinction) at the University of Melbourne.
-For my research project, I partnered with Bush Heritage, and examined ecological monitoring in the private conservation sector.
-A Holsworth Research Grant allowed me to do field work on Boolcoomatta Reserve in remote South Australia.
+I studied a Master of Science (with Distinction) at the University of Melbourne.
+I partnered with Bush Heritage, did field work in South Australia, and examined ecological monitoring in the private conservation sector.

-The Laborastory is a science storytelling event, held monthly in Melbourne.
-In 2017, I told the story of flies, dung beetles and Dr. George Bornemissza.
-You can listen to this dung-ridden story here!
-In 2015 I told the story of Harriet and Helena Scott - Australia's first female entomologists and paid artists.
-You can listen to a recording of the story I told here.
+The Laborastory is a science storytelling.
+In 2017, I told the story of flies, dung beetles and Dr George Bornemissza.
+In 2015, I told the story of Harriet and Helena Scott, Australia's first female entomologists and paid artists.

 I wrote my honours thesis on indigenous water rights in northern Queensland.
-I spent two weeks in the Mitchell River area with Traditional Owners from the area, and with scientists from the CSIRO.
-I wrote this paper for the Journal of Natural Resources Law & Policy - Old Knowledge in Freshwater: why traditional ecological knowledge is essential for determining environmental flows in water plans.
+I spent time the Mitchell River area with Traditional Owners and CSIRO scientists.
+I published this paper in the Journal of Natural Resources Law & Policy.

-In 2015, I had a column in Farrago, the University of Melbourne's student magazine.
-I interviewed eight post-graduate ecologists, wrote a few words on their research and did a drawing of their study subject.
-I've uploaded some of the articles at the bottom of this page - enjoy!
+In 2015, I had a column in Farrago, the University of Melbourne's magazine.
+I interviewed post-graduate ecologists and did a drawing of their study subject.
+I've uploaded the articles on this page.